rtaylor02/javarchitect/_pages/services.md

 * Latency and throughput improvements
 * Hands-on analysis with tools like JFR, JMC, JVisualVM, and JMeter

----

 ✨ **Your success is my priority.** Whether it’s building a reliable application, boosting performance, or empowering your team with knowledge, I deliver solutions with care, expertise, and precision.

 ---

-Would you like me to also make a **short “Services at a glance” summary** (just a 3–4 bullet list) for your homepage, so visitors get the snapshot before they click into the full Services page?